-The township of Sintra is UNESCO listed due to its important architecture and significance historically.
-It is legendary in Portuguese history and was an ancient strong hold for medieval rulers.
-Today much of its ancient structures still stand and are mixed in with more modern buildings that have been erected over time.
-It is the sight of battle, important marriages and controversial deaths.
-It is both visually, historically and culturally stunning.
-Best of all, it is a day trip out of Lisbon!
+Sintra’s township is a UNESCO site due to its significant architecture and history.
+It’s castles are its key attraction, however the old town is also worth exploring.
+It was also an ancient strong hold during Medieval times.
+Many of the ancient structures still stand today.
+They are mixed in with more modern buildings that have been erected over time.
+Sintra is the sight of battle, important marriages and controversial deaths.

 The Moors Castle

 The Moors Castle is a short walk from Pena Palace.
-The Castle of the Moors is a military outpost constructed during the 8th and 9th centuries.
-More rustic in style, it is a stone fortification, featuring turrets, towers and perimeter walls that can be climbed.
-It provides wonderful views, with Sintra, Mafra and as far as Ericeira visible on a clear day.
+It is perched high up on top of the mountain.
+The Castle of Moors is a military outpost that was constructed during the 8th and 9th centuries.
+It differs from the other Sintra Castles as it is partially in ruins.
+It features stone fortifications, turrets, towers and perimeter walls that can be climbed.
+The views are breathtaking.
+You can see Sintra, Mafra and as far as Ericeira on a clear day.

 The National Palace of Sintra